 During the Expansionist period of American Literary History, we see an up-tick in writings by women, as they took to the factories to work or began to desire the opportunities for advanced education and more equal protection under the law.
-These were only the very early beginnings of what would later be the reform movement of ‘Women’s Suffrage’ – while women of this period did desire change for their circumstances, they still largely delivered in the idea of ‘Republican Womanhood’ and ‘The Cult of Domesticity’.
-Please remember this context as you analyze the documents – their ideals are not exactly the same as women of the suffrage movement, progressive era movements or 20th century feminism that you might already be familiar with.
+These were only the very early beginnings of what would later be the reform movement of ‘Women’s Suffrage’ – while women of this period did desire change for their circumstances, they still largely delivered in the idea of ‘Republican Womanhood’ and ‘The Cult of Domesticity’, influences by the ideals of the Second Great Awakening.
+Please remember this context as you analyze the documents, and that the meaning of words and philosophies changer over time.
+The ideals of Republican Motherhood, though apart of the larger suffrage movement, are not exactly the same as women of the later part of suffrage movement and progressive era movements or 20th century feminism that you might already be familiar with.
 To conduct an accurate analysis you need to make sure you understand the historical context for these documents!

 Republican Motherhood believed that women should run a household “where children are raised to value patriotism and the sacrificing of their own needs for the greater good of the country.
 By doing so, the mothers would encourage their sons to pursue liberty and roles in the government, while their daughters would perpetuate the domestic sphere with the next generation.
 In addition, women were permitted to receive more of an education than they previously had been allowed” in the past, in order to educate their own children.